Beyond Hispanic Heritage Month: How to Invest in Employees Year-Round

 Hispanic student holding books

 Elva (Mariella) Maldonado is a center director at one of our Bright Horizons centers in Miami, Florida, and has been an educator for more than 36 years.
-She is also co-chair of Bright Horizons’ Hispanic Latino Employee Advisory Group.

 I’ve always had a love for learning and an understanding of the value of higher education.
 I have instilled those same values in my daughters.
-Both have earned college degrees and are making a positive impact with human rights and environmental issues.
+Both have earned college degrees and are making a positive impact on human rights and environmental issues.

 Equally as important, I taught them to use their voices.